- Plan your visit

 What did food taste like in an 1860’s Yorkshire Workhouse?

 50 volunteers participating in a new artwork at Ripon’s Workhouse Museum have had chance to find out.
 Contemporary artist Pippa Hale, in a day long performance project has filmed participants preparing, cooking and eating a typical Victorian Workhouse meal for her new artwork, Consumption, which links past and present experiences within a specific location.
-This will be screened in the original Workhouse Dining Hall when it opens up to visitors from Wed July 1, 2017.
+This is now on show in the original Workhouse Dining Hall which is part of the Workhouse Museum's new main block.

 Pippa Hale comments: A real highlight for me of creating Consumption has been to gain a sense of what life was like here for people in the past.
 One of the main challenges of creating this piece was working with such a large group of people, fifty four in total, whilst trying to keep it natural – the volunteers are integral to the artwork.
 I remember visiting the museum for the first time and being overwhelmed by the hardship faced by the poor who were interred here: the mindless work and long hours, the paltry food portions, the splitting up of families.
 I hope I’ve achieved what I set out to do, the inmates would have eaten in this dining hall every day, by creating this experience within the same space and also by screening Consumption in here, the past really will meet the present ”